-Bosnian energy company got 11 bids for new coal fired power plant unit2.
-November 2012. / SEE Energy News
+Bosnian energy company got 11 bids for new coal fired power plant unit, SEE Energy News

 Bosnia’s top power utility EPBiH has shortlisted 11 international firms and consortia to partner it in building a 450 megawatt (MW) coal-fired unit at its Tuzla power plant, it said on Thursday.